apache/maven-site/content/markdown/project-roles.md

 * Voting on release artifacts.
 * <!-- TODO: get the rest of these -->

+#### Standards for Community Commitment

+In the spirit of supporting the health of our community, Project Management Committee members refrain from actions that subvert the functioning of the committee itself.

+First, Project Management Committee members should not maintain long-running forks of Maven code outside of the project itself.
+Making significant changes to Maven code outside of the project displays a lack of investment in the community.
+Additionally, attempting to re-integrate a large number of code changes in bulk overwhelms the ability of volunteers in the community to review (and potentially veto) the changes.
+This effectively thwarts the policing function of the PMC.

+Second, Project Management Committee members should not divert work on redesigning, reimplementing, or improving Maven code to alternative projects outside of this community for the purposes of reintroducing them as replacement for existing Maven code.
+While there is a danger here of falling into a Not Invented Here mentality, new projects created by Maven PMC members strictly to replace Maven code should not be allowed.

 ### [Project Management Chair](http://www.apache.org/foundation/how-it-works.html#pmc-chair)

 For various legal reasons, there are certain things that the Apache